 Brad additionally highlights an exceptionally flimsy head, which brings about a more modest nail opening after the nail is driven underneath the wood’s surface.
 This implies you’ll have to do less filling up of the hole with wood filler prior to completing the thing, and you will not have to fill the opening at all in certain conditions.

 Furthermore, in comparison to other nails, brad nails are formed of exceptionally thin wire, making them prone to bending if hammered slightly from the side.
-As a result, a brad nailer allows you to complete your work more clearly and rapidly than traditional techniques.

 Brad Nailer Types

 There aren’t many options to choose from when it comes to brad nailer styles.
 Because the majority of brad nailers are built to drive 18 gauge brad nails, there are no other sorts of nails that are suitable for it.
 In brad nailers, you’ll only find straight magazines.
-As a result, there is no way to distinguish them based on nail gauge, angle, or other factors.
-In a nutshell, selecting and using it is a breeze.

 Be that as it may, in view of the driving force, there are two types of brad nailers: pneumatic and electric.